mattermost/mattermost-handbook/operations/operations/company-processes/publishing/publishing-guidelines/voice-tone-and-writing-style-guidelines/documentation-style-guide.md

   </tbody>
 </table>

+To promote consistency and clarity, follow the word usage and spelling guidelines below.

+can, might, may
+  The word *may* can have several meanings.
+To avoid ambiguity, use *can* or *might* instead of *may*.
+Use *can* to mean *capable of* and *might* to mean that something is possible.
+Use *may* only to give permission to do something.

+downtime
+  Use as one word *downtime*, not *down time*.

+emoji, emojis
+  Use *emojis* as the plural form of *emoji*.

+login, log in, log into
+  Use *login* as a noun or adjective, and *log in* and *log into* as verbs.
+For example: *Log into the Mattermost server using your System Admin login credentials.*

+setup, set up
+  Use *setup* as a noun or adjective, and *set up* as a verb.
+For example: *Set up your operating system as described in the Ubuntu documentation.*

+sign-in, sign in, and sign into
+  Use *sign-in* as a noun or adjective, and *sign in* and *sign into* as verbs.
+For example: *Sign into your Mattermost account using the sign-in credentials that were sent to you.*

+Single sign-on
+  Single sign-on is abbreviated as SSO.
+When using the long form in a heading with title case, it's *Single Sign-on*.

+## Gender-neutral Text

+Avoid constructs where you're forced to write either *he or she* or *his or her*.
+You can use *they* or *their* as singular forms instead.

+Preferred
+  The community manager monitors the forum for well-written questions and answers, and posts them to the Contributors channel.
+Avoid
+  The community manager posts questions and answers that they think are well-written.
+Do not use
+  The community manager posts questions and answers that he or she thinks are well-written.

 ## Using ReStructuredText markup \(rst\)

 The reStructuredText specification allows for a certain degree of flexibility in markup to achieve your goals.
 For example, you can use any one of more than a dozen characters for section title underlines, and you have the option of using an overline in addition to an underline.